How to Attach an IAM Role to an Existing EC2 Instance (Without Restarting)

 aws iam create-instance-profile \

-# Attach your existing IAM role to the profile
+# Step 5: Add the role to the instance profile

 aws iam add-role-to-instance-profile \

-Step 2: Associate the Instance Profile with a running EC2 instance
+# Associate the instance profile with the running instance

 aws ec2 associate-iam-instance-profile \